Podcast

 One of the benefits of the maps being manuscript meant that updates could be applied almost instantaneously.

-Katie tells us that there are around 70 examples of this atlas held in private collections or institutions around the world.
-They would have all been issued in the same luxurious binding, illuminated and finished in the same or very similar colours.
+Katie explains to Jerry that there are around 70 known examples of Agnese atlases held in private collections or institutions around the world.
+They would all originally have been issued in the same luxurious binding, and illuminated and heightened in similar colours.

-The Sunderland Collection and the RGS manuscripts each have their own distinguished provenance: the former from the collection of the eminent cartographic historian Henry Harisse (1829–1910), and the latter having been donated to the RGS by the family of British collector and author Henry Yates Thompson (1838-1928).
-Both works feature annotations from Harisse, who - as a specialist scholar on Agnese - was said to have inscribed the end papers of each copy in circulation to confirm their authenticity.
+The Sunderland Collection and RGS copies each have distinguished provenance: the former from the collection of the eminent cartographic historian Henry Harisse (1829–1910), and the latter donated to the RGS by the family of British collector and author Henry Yates Thompson (1838-1928).
+Both contain annotations by Harisse, who was said to have inscribed the end papers of each copy he encountered, in order to confirm its authenticity.

 ©The Sunderland Collection